Help for Pine - Filters |

 This problem can be avoided if one uses another notation for these spaces.
 For example, say that you need your pattern to match the word example followed by three spaces, then instead of writing example , which Pine will truncate to example, you should write =?us-ascii?Q?example___?=.
 Each underline character _ represents a space.
 This form of writing a space works well when there are no 8-bit characters.
 If you intend to add an 8-bit character, you must encode it in some other character set, like iso-8859-1 or utf-8, and the encoding of those characters must be used.
 There is a restriction of 75 characters in the encoding, so don't make your matches too long.

-matches a message that does not come from Wilma Flinstone.
+!
+From Pattern = Wilma Flinstonematches a message that does not come from Wilma Flinstone.
 Notice that

-matches only if the message was not Cc'ed to anyone and
+!
+Cc Pattern = <Empty Value>matches only if the message was not Cc'ed to anyone and

 !
-Cc Pattern = <No Value Set>
+Cc Pattern = <No Value Set>is the same as

 Cc Pattern = <No Value Set>